Newport Beach, 0.07% BAC, Client Speeding, Wet Reckless

 Our client, an Air Force Technical Sergeant home from a tour in Iraq, was pulled over by the CHP on the 405 Freeway for allegedly speeding.

-We find that most of our clients either are unaware of this right and do not exercise when they often should, or they are aware of this right, but believe that by cooperating with the police officer, they are showing respect and hope the officer will reciprocate the courtesy by letting them go if it is a close case.
+We find that most of our clients either are unaware of this right and do not exercise such rights when they often should, or they are aware of these rights, but believe that by cooperating with the police officer, they are showing respect and hope the officer will reciprocate the courtesy by letting them go if it is a close case.
 Other clients simply believe they are under the legal limit and thus are eager to prove it.
+Neither strategy usually works.

 The District Attorney refused to consider our arguments that we believed would sway at least one, if not more, jurors, possibly resulting in a defense verdict.
 Our office therefore went to the District Attorney’s supervisor, who politely listened to us.

 At the next court appearance, the fourth in the case, the District Attorney offered our client a wet reckless, which our client was very happy with, as it saved him almost $1,000 in fines, penalties and assessments payable to the court.

 It merits mention that after this case was resolved in 2012, military diversion under Penal Code § 1001.80 was codified, which permitted diversion on a DUI for active duty and former military members.
 Had such a program been available to our client in 2012, he certainly would have had his case resolved in that manner instead.

 For more information about a first time DUI, a wet reckless and hearsay issues involving police evidence, click on the following articles:

 Watch our video about DUI by clicking here.